 A subsection of the Global Cancer Observatory (http://gco.iarc.fr)

-CANCER TODAY provides a suite of data visualization tools based on current national estimates of the incidence, mortality, and prevalence of 27 cancer types in 184 countries, by sex and age group, collected as part of the GLOBOCAN project.
+CANCER TODAY provides a suite of data visualization tools to explore estimates of the incidence, mortality, and prevalence of 36 specific cancer types and of all cancer sites combined in 185 countries or territories of the world in 2020, by sex and age group, as part of the GLOBOCAN project.
 Please note that:

 The main focus of IARC’s Section of Cancer Surveillance (CSU) is the ongoing analysis of global cancer data and the development of statistics for cancer control action, in keeping with one of the primary aims of IARC: to describe and elucidate cancer occurrence worldwide.
 The Section coordinates the collection, analysis, interpretation, and dissemination of indicators that capture the changing magnitude and profile of cancer by means of three essential and complementary areas of activity: